tobiasbriones/test-blog-deploy/mathswe/representation/repsymo/2dp/mrm/feat/drawing-a-tree-on-canvas-with-xy-coordinates/index.md

 ![Solution Tree Canvas](solution-tree-canvas.png)

-The result is deployed and can be run from the [web endpoint](web).
+The result is deployed to the [web directory](https://mathsoftware.engineer/drawing-a-tree-on-canvas-with-xy-coordinates/web).

 ## Analysis